 This course is designed for students who are involved in athletics at SAHS.
 It is designed for students who are serious about improving their fitness and strength.
 The work will be tailored to fit the athlete's individual and sport specific needs, and will include lifting, running, agility and flexibility.
-All students enrolling in this course should expect a rigorous include, but are not limited to, upper and lower body core lifts in the weight room, circuit training, step aerobics, Tae Bo, yoga, Pilates, Zumba, jogging and power walking.
+All students enrolling in this course should expect a rigorous experience.